NREL/pyGOBLET/docs/runners.rst

 Benchmark Runners
 ==================

-The ``default_runners`` module provides tools to run optimization algorithms on benchmark problems and log the results.
+The ``runners`` module provides tools to run optimization algorithms on benchmark problems and log the results.

-.. automodule:: pygold.default_runners
+.. automodule:: pygold.runners
     :members:
     :undoc-members: